 Should the 21 lock up or become non responsive to button presses, press and release this button.
 If the Power lamp is ON, it should shut OFF right away.
 Note that the speaker does not come back on when you release this button.
 So to turn it on again, press the Power button.

-Sony SRS XB21 Button Combinations
+Sony SRS XB21 Buttons Explained: Combinations and Codes

 The Reset Button Code Combination